suzannepk/mpi_parallel/README.md

-## Hands-on Dot Product Exercise
+## Hands-On Dot Product Exercise

+For this exercise, we will time the parallel dot product code while it runs with different numbers of processors dividing the work.
+You will run it with 1, 2, 4, and 8 processes, timing each run to see how the performance changes.

-A version of this code with execution timers that allows you to set `N` (the number of elements) and `NP` (the number of MPI processes) from a batch script is available here:
+A version of this code that allows you to set N (the number of elements) and NP (the number of MPI processes) from a batch script, and also includes code execution timing, is available here:

 ```
 mpi_parallel/dot_product
 ```

-For this exercise, you will adjust the code to run with different numbers of processes and observe the speedup.
+Follow the steps below to complete the code timing study:

 ### Steps

-1. Change into the directory:
+1. Change into the directory with the parallel dot product code:

    ```
    cd dot_product/